Exact Response Theory and Kuramoto dynamics: The Kuramoto system

 where we used (\ref{idB}).
 Then, integrating over time from $0$ to $t$, Eq.(\ref{ds2}) yields (\ref{response}). \end{proof}

-It may be useful to endow the density $f_0$ with physical meaning.
-To this aim, we assume that, for $t\in(-\infty, 0)$, the dynamics is determined by a (non dissipative) vector field $V_0$,
+The apparently peculiar definition of the Dissipation Function is motivated by the fact that it can be associated with the energy dissipation of particle systems, if $f_0$ is properly chosen.
+In particular, this is the case for models of nonequilibrium molecular dynamics, such as the Gaussian and the Nos\'e - Hoover thermostatted systems, if $f_0$ is the invariant probability density for the corresponding equilibrium dynamics, {\em i.e.}\ the dynamics subjected to the same constraints of the nonequilibrium ones, in which the dissipative forces are switched off.
+In other words, $\Omega^{f_0,V}$ equals the energy dissipation if $\Omega^{f_0,V_0} \equiv 0$ and $V_0$ is the (non dissipative) vector field implementing the same constraints that $V$ does \cite{SRE2007}.
+Typical constraints are the constant internal energy, the constant kinetic energy, the constant temperature, the constant pressure etc..
+The state characterized by $f_0$ may be prepared like that at start.
+Alternatively, one usually thinks that it is generated by the equilibrium dynamics:

-and that it has reached an equilibrium state, described by the probability measure $d\mu_0 = f_0 \, d \theta$, long before the time $t=0$.
-In other words, we assume that $\mu_0$ is invariant under the dynamics \eqref{refer}, which we call \textit{unperturbed} or \textit{reference} dynamics.
-At time $t=0$, the dynamics \eqref{refer} is perturbed and the perturbation remains in place for $t\ge 0$.
-In general, the density $f_0$ will not be invariant under the perturbed vector field $V$, Eq.\eqref{ODEgen} say.
+started long before the time $t=0$, so that at time 0 it is realized.
+While this is not mathematically required, it is physically convenient, and it helps our intuition to assume that $\mu_0$ is invariant under the dynamics \eqref{refer}, which we call \textit{unperturbed} or \textit{reference} dynamics.
+At time $t=0$, the dynamics \eqref{refer} is perturbed and the perturbation remains in place for all $t > 0$.

+In general, the density $f_0$ is not invariant under the perturbed vector field $V$, cf.\ Eq.\eqref{ODEgen}.
 Therefore, it will evolve as prescribed by Eq.(\ref{dyn}) into a different density, $f_t$, at time $t>0$.
 Nevertheless, Eq.(\ref{response}) expresses the average $\langle \mathcal{O}\rangle_t $ in terms of a correlation function computed with respect to $f_0$, the non-invariant density, which is only invariant under the unperturbed dynamics.

 The full range of applicability of this theory is still to be identified.
 However, it obviously applies to smooth dynamics on smooth compact manifolds, such as the Kuramoto dynamics (\ref{kura1}), which has $\mathcal{M}= \mathcal{T}^N$.
-One advantage of using the Dissipation Function, compared to other possible exact approaches to response, apart from molecular dynamics efficiency, is that it corresponds to a physically measurable quantity, {\em e.g.}\ proportional to a current, that is adapted to the initial state of the system of interest.
-Moreover, it provides necessary and sufficient conditions for relaxation of ensembles, as well as sufficient conditions for the single system relaxation, known as T-mixing \cite{Jepps16,SRE2007}.
+One advantage of using the Dissipation Function, compared to other possible exact approaches to response, apart from molecular dynamics efficiency, is that $\Omega^{f_0,V}$ corresponds to a physically measurable quantity, {\em e.g.}\ proportional to a current, that is adapted to the initial state of the system of interest.
+Moreover, it provides necessary and sufficient conditions for relaxation of ensembles, as well as sufficient conditions for the single system relaxation, known as T-mixing \cite{SRE2007,Jepps16}.
+The analysis of the response theory for a specific example of the Kuramoto model is discussed in the next Section.